petermu1992/waterDistributionSystem/README.md

 ——————————————————————————————————————————————————————————————————————————————————————————————————
 English version:

-Thanks for viewing my video of water distribution system simulation in the bilibili website. https://www.bilibili.com/video/BV1xb4y177qG?share_source=copy_web
+Bilibili Videos of water distribution system simulation.https://www.bilibili.com/video/BV1xb4y177qG?share_source=copy_web Thanks for viewing my video of water distribution system simulation in the bilibili website.
 Meanwhile, thanks for using and modifying my codes to publish.
 However, please citing my articles when you use my codes.